NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 ### Category

 For proper tracking and communications, high priority (P0 and P1) problems will be assigned to categories.
-These categories (ticket labels) correspond to the publicly communicated categories which are listed on Cloudflare’s public Status Page.
+These categories (ticket labels) correspond to the publicly communicated categories which are listed on Khulnasoft’s public Status Page.

-Lower priority (P2 and P3) tickets may be categorized using labels and nomenclature which are specific to various Engineering and Non-engineering teams within Cloudflare.
+Lower priority (P2 and P3) tickets may be categorized using labels and nomenclature which are specific to various Engineering and Non-engineering teams within Khulnasoft.
 These various labels and categories are not listed on this document.

 ### Security and Privacy Incidents

 It is critical to understand that incidents that are classified under the categories of Security and Privacy require special handling and procedures.
-Customers should report these incidents directly to Cloudflare by [Contacting Cloudflare Support](https://support.cloudflare.com/hc/en-us/articles/200172476-Contacting-Cloudflare-Support), who will follow specified incident procedures as defined by the Cloudflare Security & Privacy teams.
+Customers should report these incidents directly to Khulnasoft by [Contacting Khulnasoft Support](https://support.Khulnasoft.com/hc/en-us/articles/200172476-Contacting-Khulnasoft-Support), who will follow specified incident procedures as defined by the Khulnasoft Security & Privacy teams.

 ### High Severity / Priority Incidents